 Data Exposure, Loss, and External Attacks

-During the migration process, businesses lose data and files because of issues like incomplete, corrupt, and missing files.
+During the migration process, businesses lose data and files because of incomplete, corrupt, and missing files.
 Hackers target insiders to steal legitimate credentials that allow them to move freely in the cloud storage in search of valuable information.

 Insider Threats and Accidental Errors

 Conceivably, employees might make errors that could corrupt, erase, or expose business data during the migration process.
-An employee can unintentionally share files with confidential information while transferrin workloads from exceedingly controlled in-house services.
+An employee can unintentionally share files with confidential information while transferring workloads from exceedingly controlled in-house services.
 The cloud migration process also exposes data and application to insider attacks from:

 - Careless workers or partners that mishandle and steal confidential data and install unauthorized applications

 - An insider agent or an employee working on behalf of outsider hackers to send information.
-An external actor recruits and pays the employee to exfiltrate data
+An external actor recruits and pays the employee to exfiltrate data.

 - A disgruntled employee who decides to destroy company data to harm and disrupt business activities